 “#backtoitaly” is the event’s payoff: Italy has always been a source of inspiration for artists. #backtoItaly hints at foreign entities present in Italy and interested in Italian artists, and at Italian gallerists living abroad who are “coming back” to Italy.
 This is the concept behind the Grand Tour area, where this focus on Italian art is illustrated with artworks by Italian artists or by other references to Italy’s art scene.

 Based on the Fair’s internationalization growth towards North-Eastern Europe, the ‘Focus on’ section has been confirmed for the second year.
-This space will host a collective exhibition of galleries from a foreign country, chosen by the Artistic Director.
+This space in 2019 will host a collective exhibition of galleries from Czech Republic and Slovakia.

 i10 – Independent Spaces

 Now at its 10th edition, this fair section, curated by Cristiano Seganfreddo, hosts for free 14 non-profit associations operating with the languages of contemporary art, selected in collaboration with the media partner Artribune.
 Starting from 2017, this project is included in THE INDEPENDENT platform, which offers the winner the opportunity to work with the MAXXI Museum.

 From an idea by Adriana Polveroni, ‘Free Stage’ is an exhibition space for young artists not promoted by any gallery, but rather presented by an artist of the previous generation, in a close dialogue among them.
 This year the tutor is Alberto Garutti who will invite 8 young artists at the fair.